Value Alignment of Social Media Ranking Algorithms: Related Work

 \subsection{Incorporating human values in ranking algorithms}

 At the moment, social media platforms primarily utilize engagement signals, such as number of clicks, time spent on an item, or number of comments, to inform feed ranking~\cite{backstrom2016serving,narayanan2023,bernstein2023embedding,cunningham2024we,milli2025engagement}.
 Compared to chronological feeds, engagement-based feeds increase user retention~\cite{cunningham2024we, guess2023social, bandy2023exposure}.
 However, focusing solely on engagement signals can lead to detrimental social outcomes, including the marginalization of perspectives~\cite{harris2023honestly,delmonaco2024you}, proliferation of misinformation~\cite{valenzuela2019paradox, jahanbakhsh2021exploring, hao2021facebook}, political polarization~\cite{rathje2021out,kubin2021role}, and promotion of extremist content~\cite{o2015down}.
+It is not only what content users see, but also the ranking of the information can impact users' opinion formation and even influence downstream actions, such as swaying voting preferences~\cite{epstein2015search,draws2021not,chan2025ranking}.
 To address these issues, recent work has argued that the signals we incorporate into ranking algorithms should be expanded to also take into account broader societal values~\cite{bernstein2023embedding}.
-While this commitment may lead to tradeoffs with engagement, early evidence did not find measurable engagement tradeoffs when integrating a societal value~\cite{jia2024embedding}.
+While this commitment may lead to tradeoffs with engagement, early evidence did not find measurable engagement tradeoffs when downranking content that exhibited anti-democratic attitudes~\cite{jia2024embedding}.

 This principle --- that we ought to incorporate values into technical design --- is not new to human-computer interaction.
 In the 1990s, \citet{friedman2013value} introduced Value-Sensitive Design, which proposed that designers must consider human values, or ``what a person or group of people consider important in life'', when creating technical systems. \citet{zhu2018value} adapted this framework and proposed ``Value-Sensitive Algorithm Design,'' which centers on engaging relevant stakeholders when creating machine learning systems.
 In this vein, subsequent work has proposed methods to facilitate deliberation with community members on societal concerns regarding machine learning~\cite{shen2021value, shen2022model}.
 In addition to interventions implemented during the design process, human values can also be used to steer model outputs.
 For example, techniques, such as Reinforcement Learning through Human Feedback (RLHF)~\cite{bai2022training} or Constitutional AI~\cite{bai2022constitutional}, are used to attempt to align LLM's behavior towards ``desirable'' values.
 Nonetheless, these models are still predisposed to produce outputs promoting a narrow swath of values, such as those that are more Western-centric~\cite{ryan2024unintended, durmus2023towards} or concordant with left-leaning beliefs~\cite{santurkar2023whose}.